Learning new stuff with Docker, neo4j export/import

 In this post I will detail the following steps:

-• Preparing to run neo4j docker containers
+- Preparing to run

-• Export the demo database
+neo4jsetting up a demo database - Export the demo database

-• Run a second clean neo4j docker container
+- Run a second clean

-• Import the dumped database
+neo4jdocker container - Import the dumped database

 Running the neo4j docker